bboutaugh/Multilayered-Perceptron/README.md

 # Multilayered-Perceptron
-Multilayered neural network developed for a computational intelligence course.
+Multilayered neural network developed from the ground up for a computational intelligence course.